MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint/scenarios-lookup-list-permissions.md

 - You must have created an app using a SharePoint connector that connects to a SharePoint list.
 - The SharePoint list should consist of a lookup column with values from another column.
-- You need two user accounts with access to the app and SharePoint site hosting the lists.
+- You need two user accounts with access to the app and the SharePoint site hosting the lists.
 - You need to be knowledgeable about how to configure SharePoint lists and list/item permissions.

 ## Scenario details